apostrophecms/docs/docs/guide/migration/upgrading.md

 ### Content Upgrader

 While completely manual code migration is possible, the *Content* Upgrader tool is basically essential for data conversion.
-Writing custom data migrations would not be able to do many thing differently from the official tool and there is very little to gain by doing so.
+Writing custom data migrations would not be able to do many things differently from the official tool and there is very little to gain by doing so.

-The Content Upgrader tool does not change anything on the original Apostrophe 2 database.
+The Content Upgrader tool does not change anything in the original Apostrophe 2 database.
 Instead, it reads that original database and creates a *new database* using a name the developer provides.
 That new database will contain the original data, converted for use in Apostrophe 3.

-Developers will install the Content Upgrader as a module within the A2 project.
+Developers will install the Content Upgrader as a module **within the A2 project**.
 This allows it to access schemas and other important project information. **See the [Content Upgrader README](https://www.npmjs.com/package/@apostrophecms/content-upgrader) for full instructions.**

 #### Limitations